The following is a list of rules that differ from VHSL. These rules will be in effect for the games.

 – Uniforms – Players must wear rubber/non-marking soled shoes and must wear league jersey.
 Braces/casts must be covered with soft padding and be approved by the official before the game.
 Head decorations, barrettes, hats, jewelry or anything related may not be worn in practices or games with the exceptions of religious medals and customs.
 Long fingernails, long hairs, hair that is beaded or braided pose potential injury and must be wrapped or pulled back to insure the safety of all players.

-- 3 Second Lane Violation – Will be in effect
+– 3 Second Lane Violation – At referees discretion

-- Technical Fouls – If an official awards a technical foul to a coach or player, the opposing team will be awarded free throws as it pertains to the infraction and half court possession to restart.
+– Technical Fouls – If an official awards a technical foul to a coach or player, the opposing team will be awarded an automatic two points and half court possession to restart.
 If the coach or player receives a second technical foul in the same game, they will be removed from the game and serve an additional one game suspension.
-If an official awards a technical foul to a parent or spectator a) 1st technical foul they must leave the facility for the day regardless of children or siblings; b) 2nd technical foul in a season, they will be removed from the game plus the next scheduled game and practice; c) 3rd technical foul they will be removed from all league functions for the remainder of the season without refund.
+If an official awards a technical foul to a parent or spectator a) 1st technical foul they must leave the facility for the day regardless of children or siblings; b) 2nd technical foul in a season, they will be removed from the game plus the next scheduled game and practice; c) 3rd technical foul they will removed from all league functions for the remainder of the season without refund.